 The beer names are a nod to its namesake city and run the gamut from a Czech pilsner to a Scottish ale.
 Along with plenty of seasonal specials, the lineup is one of the more diverse in Raleigh and one that deserves time to enjoy.
 The dedication to the hometown, from the beer names to the art on the taproom walls, makes the brewery a prime destination on the city’s beer map.

-Another must-visit is Bottle Revolution (4025 Lake Boone Trail), a craft bottle shop with the beer adventurer in mind.
-Like many craft drinkers these days, owner Ted Gross always is looking for new flavors and new beers to share with his Raleigh fans.
-He drives to Asheville and elsewhere to pick up kegs of beer from Wicked Weed and other breweries that are hard to find in the area.
+Another must-visit is Bottle Revolution (4025 Lake Boone Trail), a bottle shop with the beer adventurer in mind.
+Like many drinkers these days, owner Ted Gross always is looking for new flavors and new beers to share with his Raleigh fans.
+He once drove to Asheville to pick up kegs of beer from Wicked Weed and other breweries that were initially hard to find in the area.

-From Bottle Rev, take the Interstate 440 beltline to U.S. 70, which heads northwest from town toward Durham—a stretch that houses three more breweries.
+From Bottle Rev, as it’s known, take the Interstate 440 beltline north to U.S. 70, which heads northwest from town toward Durham—a stretch that houses three more breweries and more in planning.

-The basketball madness draws a standing-room-only crowd, and the brewery’s seven offerings have tough competition from the macro-swilling sports fans.
+The basketball madness often draws a standing-room-only crowd, and the brewery’s seven offerings face competition from the macro-swilling sports fans.
 But the 10-barrel outfit makes surprisingly good beers, especially IPAs.
 The Hubris Imperial IPA is earning huge buzz and now is sold in 22-ounce bottles, released one per person per day at the brewery.

-The expanded tasting room is sparse, but the beer is an improvement.
-The coffee pale ale proves intriguing, but the Stiletto Stout is probably the brewery’s best offering, with a rich roasted flavor and silky mouthfeel.
+Next, head to Gizmo Brew Works (5907 Triangle Drive), where the coffee pale ale proves intriguing, but the Stiletto Stout is among the brewery’s best offerings.
+It has a rich roasted flavor and silky mouthfeel.

-With spirits fading and without much to see, I don’t linger and head toward the final stop on the journey: Lonerider Brewing Co.
+Finally, I head toward the final stop on the journey: Lonerider Brewing Co.
 (8816 Gulf Court).

 The tasting room, known as The Hideout, sits on the side of this Wild West-themed production brewery, one of the state’s largest with a reach expanding along the East Coast.
-But it’s worth a visit to taste the draft Deadeye Jack Porter, my local favorite in this style, or try the brewers’ latest one-off concoctions not available elsewhere.
+But it’s worth a visit to taste a fresh draft of Deadeye Jack Porter, a local favorite in this style, or try the brewers’ latest one-off concoctions not available elsewhere.

 Another beer best from the source: Sweet Josie Brown Ale.
 It is the only Great American Beer Festival gold medal winner available from an existing Raleigh brewery, and one of a handful in the state to earn top honors.
 It exemplifies the brewery’s reputation as one of the most consistent in Raleigh.